 On March 2, 2015, EY was engaged to serve as Sealed Air's independent registered public accounting firm for the fiscal year ending December 31, 2015.
-During the fiscal years ended December 31, 2014 and 2013, and the subsequent interim period through March 2, 2015, neither Sealed Air nor anyone on its behalf has consulted with EY, regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on Sealed Air's consolidated financial statements, in any case where a written report or oral advice was provided to Sealed Air that EY concluded was an important factor considered by Sealed Air in reaching a decision as to the accounting, auditing or financial reporting issue; or (ii) any matter that was either the subject of a "disagreement," as that term is defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions to Item 304 of Regulation S-K, or a "reportable event," as that term is defined in Item 304(a)(1)(v) of Regulation S-K.
+During the fiscal years ended December 31, 2014 and 2013, and the subsequent interim period through March 2, 2015, neither Sealed Air nor anyone on its behalf has consulted with EY, regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on Sealed Air's consolidated financial statements, in any case where a written report or oral advice was provided to Sealed Air that EY concluded was an important factor considered by Sealed Air in reaching a decision as to the accounting, auditing or financial reporting issue; or (ii) any matter that was either the subject of a "disagreement," as that term is defined in Item 304(a)(1)(v) of Regulation S-K.